BlueHost Review: Introduction

 Overall I view BlueHost as one of the most solid options available.
 Their an industry leader with a solid track record.
 On top of that, they’re recommended by WordPress.
 It’s hard to find a more solid hosting provider in their price range.
 However, there is one hosting company that I personally recommend more.

 If you would like to see my complete WordPress Hosting comparison article, I compare nearly 20 different hosts.
 Here you can see which hosts I recommend slightly more than BlueHost.
-With all that being said, BlueHost is a great option and worth trying.
+However, BlueHost is a great option and worth trying.
 They’re one of the best around.
 However, I highly recommend checking out my full WordPress hosting comparison if you’re still undecided!

 Our final score for BlueHost is 9 out of 10 stars.